siara-cc/Shox96_Sqlite_UDF/README.md

 # Issues

-Please contact the author if you find any problem or create issue here.
+Please contact the author (Arundale Ramanathan) at arun@siara.cc if you find any problem or create issue here.